Vikramvi87/Delete-scans-ASoC/README.md

 Example:<br>
 ./deleteScans.sh 2022-07-01 2022-07-31<br>
 <br>
 PS: Be careful using this script.
-Test on small periods before a deletion on larger periods.
+Try on small periods before a deletion on larger periods.